 This was a triple header: birthdays for Martina Gates and Kristjan Kristjansson (I’ll be discreet and leave it at that because they don’t look or act their age) and the opening of Thor Icelandics.
 Most of the people you see are members of the Northeast Icelandic Horse Club.
 I just thought it would make a […]

 “Loose Rain Tolt” a little diversion of whether or not these are dedicated horse people or just don’t have enough sense to come in out of the rain.
 Your call….
-ARVE Error: Mode: lazyload is invalid or not supported.
-Note that you will need the Pro Addon activated for modes other than normal.
-And a […]
+And a souvenir album….

 A documentary record of an early breed evaluation in the USA, held in Wisconsin in 2004.
 It was also an outstanding educational event and can still serve as a model for public outreach.